top of page

 How much Vitamin D should you take?

-For strong bones, teeth and muscles everyone should consider taking vitamin D in winter.
+For strong bones, teeth and muscles everyone should consider taking vitamin D all year round and particularly in winter.
 A lack of vitamin D can cause muscle soreness and bone pains.
 Vitamin D regulates calcium and phosphate which are essential for building strong bones and promoting muscle recovery.

 Vitamin D is also found in a small number of foods.